UWrc/tillicum-onboarding/06-modules.md

 ## Lmod

 Lmod is a Lua-based module system that provides a convenient way to dynamically change your environment (`PATH`, `LD_LIBRARY_PATH`, etc.) through modulefiles to use different software stacks.
-Lmod is an implementation of environment modules that easily handles the Hierarchical `MODULEPATH`.
+Lmod is an implementation of environment modules that easily handles the hierarchical `MODULEPATH`.

 ## Command Summary